 How to sell your Wine in China?

-Branding is the beginning of the success
+Branding your wine is the beginning of the success

 For this reason, it is important to pay attention to your online reputation if you want to do wine marketing in China.
-Before proceeding with the purchase, consumers are therefore used to carry out extensive checks on the winery, its products and what is said in the sector
+Before proceeding with the purchase, consumers are therefore used to carrying out extensive checks on the winery, its products, and what is said in the sector.

 The Chinese are much more open than us to new technologies.
 The most effective way to present a product is to resort to the use of videos or captivating photos, and this also applies to wines.
 Here are some examples: